danja/analog-computer/anabella/design.md

 ## Integrators

-4 x op amps in **inverting** configuration, with switched capacitor for time constant, with analog switches handling initial conditions/run
+4 x op amps in **inverting** configuration, with switched capacitor for time constant, paired, each pair having a DPDT, ON-OFF-ON switch for Initial Conditions - Hold - Run

 ## Multipliers